ANJULI SHAH-JOHNSON, LCSW, LMT

 Increased ability to connect with others

-*have done the talk therapy piece a few time or for a long time and either find that that doesn’t work
+*you have done talk therapy a few times or for a long time and either find that that doesn’t work

-for them or it’s worked but now you have hit a wall and feel stuck.
+for you or it’s worked but now you have hit a wall and feel stuck.

-*are curious about but feel disconnected from their bodies and possibly emotional experience
+*you are curious about but feel disconnected from your body

-*believe that part of their experience is connected to intergenerational experiences
+*you believe that part of your experience is connected to intergenerational experiences

 What might not make this a good fit right now?